johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-05-08-create-pipeline-with-azure-devops-api/index.md

 description: 'Learn how to create an Azure Pipeline using the Azure DevOps REST API with a personal access token and JSON file, as detailed in this post.'
 ---

 Creating an Azure Pipeline using the Azure DevOps REST API is possible, but badly documented.
-This post goes through how to do this; both using CURL and using TypeScript.
+This post goes through how to do this; both using curl and using TypeScript.

 <!--truncate-->